Abdallah Ibrahim: After independence

 In 1959, he approved the creation of the National Union of Popular Forces (UNFP), with among others Mehdi Ben Barka and Abderrahim Bouabid.
 He was elected secretary general at the second congress.
 The UNFP had divergences between its leaders.
 The rupture became permanent, and the majority wing changed the name of the party to the Socialist Union of the Popular Forces during the extraordinary congress of 1975, Abderrahim Bouabid was elected First Secretary.
 This name change was considered necessary to eliminate any amalgam.
 Abdallah Ibrahim remained at the helm of the former UNFP.
 It put its political activities on the back burner, refusing to participate in all electoral processes launched since 1976.

 Death

-He died on 11 September 2005, at the age of 87.
-Ibrahim had left political life a long time ago, but, obviously, he had not left the memory of Moroccans.
-At his funeral, everyone was there: Prince Moulay Rachid of Morocco, veterans of the Resistance, party leaders, stars of civil society.
+Ibrahim died on 11 September 2005, at the age of 87.
+At his funeral, various participants included Prince Moulay Rachid of Morocco, veterans of the Resistance, party leaders, and pioneers of civil society.